How to buy stocks, a definitive, no frills guide

 ETF’s are growing exponentially in popularity as more and more investors look for ways to invest with lower barriers to entry.
 An ETF is an exchanged traded fund, which is a basket of stocks.
 Instead of you filtering and buying multiple securities, you can buy one package of everything at an extremely low fee.
 Some brokerages also have the advantage of not charging commissions on certain ETF’s.
 An example of this is that you can get an ETF that covers the entire TSX index or all the mining companies in Canada.
 Now in this situation you can buy one simple product, as opposed to buying thousands of individual stocks.
 Of course the main benefit here is allowing you to get exposure to certain industries, or just invest passively where you have a lot of diversification to minimize your risk.

 As far as markets go, if you are in North America you will usually be limited to Canada and the United states, which are very well regulated markets.
 The two main organizations are the Toronto Stock Exchange and the New York Stock Exchange.
+You can read about all the markets here.
 There are many exchanges interlaced, but at this level it is really just buying Canadian vs US companies.
 Watch out for which online brokerage account you use, as different ones may give you more access to markets outside Canada and the US should you choose to invest elsewhere.

 So there you have it, a no frills basic introduction to buying stocks.
 The bare bones of what you need to start.
 Remember, at one point even the most established investors today were asking how to buy stocks.
 To sum it up: